UltraMessaging/um_troubleshoot/README.md

 So here's what happened.
 The receiver lost the original data packet with sqn 0xb8, and it lost its retransmission.
-After the proper NAK backoff of between 150 and 250 ms, it sent another NAK.
+After the proper NAK backoff of 150 to 250 ms, it sent another NAK.
 But that NAK is still within the source's 500 ms ignore interval.
-So instead of sending a retransmision, the source sent an NCF.
+So instead of sending the retransmission, the source sent an NCF.

 This NCF caused the receiver to wait a full second before sending a third NAK.
 This corresponds to the configuration option